YESTERDAY I spent the whole day recycling art, or at least preparing to. There’s an awful lot of it!

 Option 2: An Art Postal Lottery.
 Get in touch and let me know the size available and set a postage budget.
 I’ll choose something for you, put it in the post and send a Paypal request for postage.
 There’s no need to visit the studio and rummage, but your pictures may be an unexpected choice.
 Hopefully you’ll like it, if not you can pass it to somebody who does.

-This is my current work which needs space to grow.
+This is my current work which I feel needs space to grow.

 I hope you feel able to take part and will enjoy your new art!
 Will you join me in my studio?